Bestvina-Brady discrete Morse theory and Vietoris-Rips complexes: Introduction

 \subsection{Acknowledgments}

 The idea for this project stemmed from a conversation with Henry Adams at the Upstate New York Topology Seminar, and I am grateful to Henry for enthusiastically wondering what Bestvina--Brady Morse theory could do in the world of Vietoris--Rips complexes.
 I also want to thank him for a number of excellent questions and comments on earlier drafts, including asking a question that led to Corollary~\ref{cor:approx}.
 I am also grateful to Craig Guilbault for explaining some terminological background, Susan Hermiller for helping me track down a reference, and Matt Brin and Vidit Nanda for helpful suggestions.
+I also thank the anonymous referees for many helpful comments, and especially for catching a mistake in an earlier version of Observation~\ref{obs:discrete}.